silencesoft/written/README.md

 - NEXTAUTH_URL : Website url
 - NEXTAUTH_SECRET : Secret word for next authentication
 - NEXT_PUBLIC_NAME : Application name, it shows this name in the header.
 - NEXT_PUBLIC_RELAY : Nostr Relay to be used.
+To use more than one, type them separated by commas.
 - NEXT_PUBLIC_ADMIN : Administrator's public key.
 - NEXT_PUBLIC_AUTHOR_1 NEXT_PUBLIC_AUTHOR_2 ... : Blog Publishers' public keys (any as required).